Nazariy Yaremchuk: 1994-1995: Last concerts, illness and death

 In late 1994, Yaremchuk, who was said to be never ill, started feel "not very well".
 Within the space of a few months, Yaremchuk almost lost 20 kg.
 Friend and composer Yuriy Rybchynskyy noticed that Yaremchuk was ill during a concert in early 1995 when appeared weak and thin.
-A diagnosis was not made then yet, and Rybchynksyy helped Yaremchuk to travel to Canada, where they believed they could find better healthcare.
+A diagnosis was not made then yet, and Rybchynskyy helped Yaremchuk to travel to Canada, where they believed they could find better healthcare.
 Yaremchuk was quickly admitted to a hospital, where they found him to suffer from stomach cancer.

 In March 1995, Yaremchuk underwent an operation and was told the known cancer had been removed, although the operation was at a too late stage to be sure of its effectiveness.
 Yaremchuk was left frustrated with this given.
 In his diary, Yaremchuk wrote:

 Back in Ukraine, Yaremchuk performed at several stages and he recorded his last song, an honour to Volodymyr Ivasyuk.
 Yaremchuk continued to actively perform until June 1995.
 Among his last performances was his performance of "Rodyna" at Kyiv Day, where he turned up very weak, but stated that singing would ease his pain.
 His last recorded performances was at an evening dedicated to the work of Yuriy Rybchynskyy, where he sat down on the stage for half the song he performed.
 Two weeks after that, Yaremchuk performed for the last time at a small corporate event.

 On 30 June 1995, Yaremchuk died in his home in Chernivtsi.